January 2018 Newsletter

 What project management software is most popular?

-As expected, project management software responses were dominated by ERP systems, however project management-specific solutions are on the rise in 2017. eSub broke the top 15 responses for project management software this year and other project management software making a showing in this year’s survey as “Other” write-ins were InEight, Kahua, and Red Team.
+As expected, project management software responses were dominated by ERP systems, however project management-specific solutions are on the rise in 2017. eSub broke the top 15 responses for project management software this year and other project management software making a showing in this year’s survey as “Other” write-ins included Kahua and Red Team.

 What software are companies using for client relationship management?